leomcelroy/cad-in-1-hour/README.md

 ![](./assets/cad-landscape.png)

 Note that these categorizations are not formal and some tools may blur the lines between them or support multiple representations.
-For example standard **solid** modeling tools for mechanical engineer (such as SolidWorks or Fusion360) use boundary representations (B-Reps).
+For example standard **solid** modeling tools for mechanical engineering (such as SolidWorks or Fusion360) use boundary representations (B-Reps).
 These tools are designed to create solid models (as the name suggests) with watertight or manifold geometry.
 Some CAD tools restrict users to designing objects which are solid even though the underlying representation could describe non-solid geometry.